Skip to Content

 The accident marked the first time a manned deep-ocean submersible had ever imploded, according to industry experts.

-Sohnlein told CNN’s Anderson Cooper last year that safety was always a top priority for OceanGate and Rush, whom he described as a “very strong risk manager” on “CNN This Morning.”
+Last year, Sohnlein told “CNN This Morning” safety was always a top priority for OceanGate and Rush, whom he described as a “very strong risk manager.”

 “I believe that he believed that every innovation that he created, whether technologically or within the dive operations, was to both expand the capability of humanity exploring the oceans while also improving the safety of those doing it,” Sohnlein said.

-But last week’s testimonies, including one from key witness and former OceanGate director of marine operations David Lochridge, told a different story of Rush and his views on handling the vessel’s safety.
+But last week’s testimony, including from key witness and former OceanGate director of marine operations David Lochridge, told a different story of Rush and his views on handling the vessel’s safety.

-Lochridge, who described the company as one that focused on “making money” and that offered “very little in the way of science,” testified that he had raised safety concerns over OceanGate’s operations in 2018 and that he had “no confidence whatsoever” in how the Titan was built.
+Lochridge, who described the company as one that focused on “making money” and offered “very little in the way of science,” testified he had raised safety concerns over OceanGate’s operations in 2018 and he had “no confidence whatsoever” in how the Titan was built.

 “It was all smoke and mirrors,” Lochridge said of how the company from which he was fired in 2018 operated.
 “All the social media that you see about all these past expeditions.
 They always had issues with their expeditions.”